SirLynix/obs-kinect/README.md

 Not yet, because I don't have one to test it.
 If you have an Azure Kinect and are willing to help, let me know!

-## I have a Kinect for Xbox One, how can I use it on my computer?
+## My Kinect cannot be plugged by USB, how can I use it on Windows?

+Unfortunately, Microsoft used a proprietary port on the Xbox 360/One.
+For the Kinect v1, you have to buy a Kinect to USB 2.0 and AC adapter to use it on your computer (search for Microsoft Xbox 360 Kinect Sensor Mains Power Supply Adapter on Amazon).
-Unfortunately, Microsoft used a proprietary port on the Xbox One.
-You have to buy a USB 3.0 and AC adapter to use it on your computer (search for PeakLead Kinect to USB on Amazon).
+For the Kinect v2, you have to buy a Kinect to USB 3.0 and AC adapter to use it on your computer (search for PeakLead Kinect to USB on Amazon).

 Don't forget to install the [Kinect for Windows runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44559) before using this plugin.